landlord guides

 Examples of scenarios where liability cover is essential:

 If you directly employ anyone to work at the property — a gardener, a cleaner, a caretaker — you are legally required to have employer's liability insurance with a minimum cover of £5 million.
-This is a legal obligation, not a choice.
+This is a legal obligation under the Employers' Liability (Compulsory Insurance) Act 1969, not a choice.
+Failure to hold this insurance can result in fines of up to £2,500 per day.

 Rent Guarantee Insurance